pprunty/pprunty.github.io/posts/moores-law.md

 traditional
 processors.

 While GPUs excel at parallel processing, the human brain operates differently.
-Our brains are not naturally adept at parallel processing; instead, they excel at integrating diverse types of information and making complex decisions based on experience, environment and intuition.
+The human brain is not naturally adept at parallel processing; instead, they excel at integrating diverse types of information and making complex decisions based on experience, environment and intuition.
 A simple test demonstrates this limitation: try alternating between reading letters of the alphabet and counting numbers, like so: "A, 1, B, 2, C, 3, D, 4 ..."